QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### outputs
-Output are strings generated by Terraform during the deployment process.
+Output are values generated by Terraform during the deployment process.
 Outputs should be defined in the outputs.tf file located in the Terraform module folder.
 We recommend using Torque's auto-discovery capability to quickly model your Terraform modules within Torque including it's defined outputs.

 ```yaml"